i82orbom/nesgo/README.md

 ### Notes:

-- ##### The code is set up as simple as possible, depicting all steps in emulation, specially when rendering the image in the PPU, optimisations are ommited intentionally
+- ##### The code is set up as simple as possible, depicting all steps in emulation, specially when rendering the image in the PPU, optimisations are omitted intentionally

 ### References: